MateuszPalosz/MiniGameTask/README.md

 "People vs People" (compare mass) or "Starships vs Starships" (compare crew)

+### Drawing cards logic

+- check the total number of cards from the first page
+- draw a card for both players (get a random number from 0 to amount of cards - 1, change it to a specific page number and resource index on that page),
+- to prevent unintended requests on free API -> staleTime Infinity

 ### Cards colors

 - as winner (light green background)